keitaroyamada/Rgrains/README.md

 1. detecting counters
    The program uses the particle's centre of gravity to convert the contour to polar coordinates.
 Coordinate-transformed contours are discrete because they are based on pixels of the image.
 Thus, the program uses matlab's built-in function of "[smooth](https://jp.mathworks.com/help/curvefit/smooth.html)" with lowess method to smooth discrete contours.
 In this process, the program uses a parameter called *"trace_precision"* in Rgrains to adjust the fitting.
 2. detecting convex curve
    The program extracts only convex curves from smooth contours using a parameter called *"corner_sensitivity"* in Rgrains.
+This parameter represents the maximum allowable distance between the arc of the curve and its corresponding chord.
+It determines the number of straight-line segments required to approximate the curve with sufficient accuracy.
-3. fitting small circles
+4. fitting small circles
+   The best-fit circle for particle corners is determined by minimising the sum of squares of distances from the points to the circle.
+The circle's suitability is then assessed by comparing its radius with the minimum distance from the circle's centre to the particle boundary, using a threshold value called *"circle_precision"* in Rgrains to ensure accuracy.